Harsh-122003/KickKart/README.md

 • <b> Category Listings: </b> Click on any brand to view a list of available items, complete with prices and recommendations.

-• <b> Item Details: </b> Get detailed descriptions of each item:
+• <b> Item Details: </b> Get detailed descriptions of each item: <br>
-↪ Colors: View available color options.
+↪ Colors: View available color options. <br>
-↪ Sizes: Select from a range of sizes.
+↪ Sizes: Select from a range of sizes. <br>
 ↪ Price: Clearly see the cost of each item.

 • <b> Cart Management: </b> Access the cart section to view all items you’ve added.
-Features include:
+Features include: <br>
-↪ Item Overview: See a summary of all items in your cart, including quantity and price.
+↪ Item Overview: See a summary of all items in your cart, including quantity and price. <br>
-↪ Edit Cart: Adjust quantities or remove items as needed.
+↪ Edit Cart: Adjust quantities or remove items as needed. <br>
 ↪ Order Summary: View the total cost of your order, including any applicable taxes and shipping fees.

 # <b> Technology </b>